 Enjoy long-lasting comfort during any cold night with Fahrenheat FHP1500PTA Heater.
-This baseboard heater is useful in the bedroom, living room and the bathroom.
+This best portable baseboard heater is useful in the bedroom, living room and bathroom.
 The unit has no thermostat but comes with a knob to easily control the room temperature.
-The makes it a plug-in heater.
+This makes it a plug-in heater.
 You will have to do a hardwiring if you desire to install the unit with a separately-sold thermostat.
-For safety purpose, the heater has a cutoff switch that helps to prevent overheating making it safe to use when children and pets are around.
+For safety purposes, the heater has a cutoff switch that helps to prevent overheating making it safe to use when children and pets are around.
 This is a portable 120 volts baseboard heater that uses liquid-element technology to bring warmth and comfort to your room.
-At lower temperature setting, you are still guaranteed of quicker heat circulation with noiseless operation.
+At a lower temperature setting, you are still guaranteed quicker heat circulation with noiseless operation.

 - Instant heating – You don’t have to wait.
 The 120 volts plug makes it suitable for instant use.
 Plug-in to start feeling the heat immediately

 - Automatic cutoff switch – In the event of overheating, the heater automatically shuts off and it gets reactivated after some time.
 This is an ideal safety measure.